 EDS analysis

 Samples were carbon coated to an approximate thickness of 25–30 µm for EDS analysis.
 Chemical data for each host crystal in the proximity of each FI was determined using a Zeiss EVO MA-10 SEM and a single AMETEK EDAX 10 mm2 detector at the University of California, Berkeley.
 The beam was rastered over a 30-by-30 µm area for ~75–80s (a live time of 60 seconds with ~30% dead time).
 For all analyses we used an accelerating voltage of 20 kV and a 30 µm aperture, giving an approximate beam current of 5 nA.
 EDS data reduction was performed using an in-built standardless quantification routine (including a ZAF matrix correction), alongside pre-determined “Standardless Element Coefficients” (SECs).
 The SECs act as correction factors for each element in the standardless quantification routine and have been determined through several years of repeat analyses of multiple different silicate standard materials and glasses.
 This method returns an estimate for the relative abundance of each element in the analyzed material and, if a normalization to 100% is assumed, can be used to return semi-quantitative chemical analysis of elemental or oxide weight percent values.
 However, for the purposes of this study we simply focused on the relative abundance of Mg and Fe in the EDS analyses to calculate the Fo content of the olivine host crystals.
 Furthermore, by calculating the molar Si/(Mg+Fe) ratio of each analysis we were able to provide a stoichiometric check of data quality: we obtained an average Si/(Mg+Fe) ratio of 0.497±0.006 on Kīlauea olivine crystals, close to the ideal value of ~0.5.
 Precision and accuracy were determined through repeat measurements of the San Carlos and Springwater olivines, which were not used as part of the standard quantification routine.
 We estimate the precision and accuracy of the method using repeat analyses of secondary standards (5 at start, 5 at end of day), which have Fo contents similar to our samples (see supplementary dataset S2).
 The Smithsonian-preferred Fo content (Jarosewich et al., 1980) for the San Carlos secondary standard is 90.2 Fo, and we obtained a mean of 89.84±0.07 Fo units.
 For Springwater, the preferred value is 82.4 Fo, and we obtained a mean of 82.1±0.2 Fo.
 We also analyzed a Kīlauea olivine crystal previously measured on the USGS Menlo Park EPMA.
 The average Fo content obtained at Menlo Park was 87.8±0.1 Fo units, and at the University of California, Berkeley SEM, 88.5±0.1.
 It should be noted that such offsets also exist between different EPMA labs (Wieser et al., 2023).
-Considering these probable differences, we compared data acquired at Stanford University to that obtained at Cambridge University on the olivine crystals of ref(Wieser et al., 2021).
+Considering these probable differences, we compared data acquired at Stanford University to that obtained at Cambridge University on the olivine crystals of Wieser et al., (2021).
 The difference observed amounts to ~0.62 units at ~82 Fo and 0.78 units at 90 Fo (DeVitre and Wieser, 2023).
+Thus, EDS errors are within uncertainty of offsets between different microprobe labs.

 EPMA analysis of glasses